NVIDIA/open-gpu-kernel-modules/CONTRIBUTING.md

 Don't worry too much about it!
 We are happy to guide you through any neccessary style changes through code review of your PR.

+## Cosmetic Changes Policy

+We appreciate your enthusiasm for contributing to the NVIDIA open-gpu-kernel-modules project.
+However, we have decided not to accept non-functional changes, such as typo fixes, comment and language adjustments, whitespace changes, and other similar non-code changes.

+Changes to this codebase incur significant overhead.
+Therefore, we focus our resources on executable code improvements.

+If you have questions or are unsure about the nature of your desired change, please ask us on the [Discussion boards](https://github.com/NVIDIA/open-gpu-kernel-modules/discussions)!